MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/create-and-use-apps/cannot-use-column-filters-on-grid-subgrid-or-filtering-not-work-correctly.md

 - A grid-related filter.

-  You can use the [Power Apps Monitoring tool](/power-apps/maker/monitor-overview) to inspect grid-related filters (see the screenshots below) and compare them with the final fetchXML query (see Image 6 above).
+  You can use the [Power Apps Monitoring tool](/power-apps/maker/monitor-overview) to inspect grid-related filters (see the following screenshots) and compare them with the final fetchXML query (see Image 6 above).
 In the following screenshots, the "name like %Coffee%" or "name contains Coffee" grid column filter is used.

   :::image type="content" source="media/cannot-use-column-filters-on-grid-subgrid-or-filtering-not-work-correctly/grid-related-filter-1.png" alt-text="Screenshot that shows a grid-related filter that's inspected by the monitoring tool." lightbox="media/cannot-use-column-filters-on-grid-subgrid-or-filtering-not-work-correctly/grid-related-filter-1.png":::